jorjoel777/CardMemoryGame-TEST/README.md

 📌 Notes

-- While the original challenge was estimated at 2–3 hours, I dedicated additional time to deliver features that enhance user value and demonstrate a comprehensive full-stack workflow.
+- The original challenge suggested 2–3 hours.
+I invested additional time to implement meaningful upgrades and polish.
 - Backend runs on port `5000`, frontend on `5173`.
 - MongoDB connection is pre-configured (tested with MongoDB Atlas).
 - No Web3 or MetaMask functionality was required or implemented.